rifkyahmadsaputra/Data-Analysis-and-Visualization-on-Data-Scientist-Jobs/README.md

 ## Introduction
 <p align = "justify">
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; In this time, I will share my analysis and visualization what I did on Data Scientist Jobs Dataset.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; At this time, I will share my analysis and visualization what I did on Data Scientist Jobs Dataset.
 The dataset I got from Kaggle (Source : https://www.kaggle.com/andrewmvd/data-scientist-jobs ).
 The dataset scraped from glassdoor, and it contains 3909 rows data and 17 columns(that is ‘Job Title’, ‘Salary Estimate’, ‘Job Description‘, etc).
 From that dataset, I have analyzed and visualized it to gain informations from that data and also make the data can be easily understood.
 </p>

 ## Data